What are the best combinations of A-level subjects for a Chemistry degree?

 Yes, we welcome applications from students studying other courses, such as the International Baccalaureate, European Bacc., Scottish Highers etc. Please refer to the specific course details for our typical IB offer ranges; for all other qualifications, please contact a member of the Admissions Team.

-Yes, all promising applicants who are based in the UK will be invited to attend an Applicant Visit Day, part of which will involve an interview with a member of academic staff.
+Yes, all promising applicants who are based in the UK will be invited to attend an Applicant Visit Day.

 If, after having reviewed your UCAS application, we are keen to make you an offer, we shall invite you to attend one of our Applicant Visit Days, which we hold weekly from November through to March.

 Attending one of these Days will not only provide us with an opportunity discuss your application with you, but will also provide you with a valuable opportunity to see the School, our beautiful campus and the halls of residence, as well as chat to members of staff, and perhaps more importantly, to some of our current students.
 Importantly, the Applicant Visit Day will also provide you with an opportunity to experience our teaching methods at first-hand, including a lecture, lab work and a problem-based learning activity.

 We want these days to provide you with the information you need in order to make an informed decision as to whether or not to choose Birmingham when you make your firm and insurance decisions.
 Obviously you can contact us at any time, before or after attending an Applicant Visit Day, for more information.

 What if I am unable to attend an Applicant Visit Day?

 We generally do not make offers to home applicants whom we have not met.
 However, we acknowledge that there are also reasons why you may be unable to attend one of our Applicant Visit Days, in which case, please let us know and we will arrange to conduct a telephone interview.